6 Myths About Women and Addiction

-Many women feel more comfortable in a women-only rehab center, where treatment is tailored to their unique needs and they can share sensitive feelings and experiences without the distraction of the opposite sex.
+Many women feel more comfortable in a women-only rehab center, where treatment is tailored to their unique needs and they can share sensitive feelings and experiences without the presence of men.
 Essential components of treatment can include focused support for working through issues of rape, child abuse, spousal violence, and other forms of trauma, as well as comprehensive treatment for co-occurring mental health disorders.

 6. Men and women relapse at similar rates and for similar reasons.

 The good news is that women who receive substance abuse treatment fare very well.
 They relapse less often than men, perhaps because they’re more willing to ask for help, make needed changes, and utilize therapy for emotional support, and are more likely than men to remain abstinent over time.

 When women do relapse, it’s often for different reasons than men.
 Negative feelings and relationship problems most often prompt a return to drug use for women, while men tend to relapse in response to positive experiences that make them let their guard down or feel entitled to indulge their cravings.

 All of these misconceptions keep women stuck in a cycle of shame and addiction.
 But with a greater investment in gender-sensitive research in recent years and more treatment centers offering specialized programs tailored to their needs, we understand better than ever how to support women on their path to recovery.